Prannav-k/OffsetIt/README.md

 You can use this shell to interact with your node.

-Let's start by going to the shell of Verifier and issue some USD to Org1 (Issuing should in real be done by federal/reserve bank).
+Let's start by going to the shell of MinistryOfEnvironment and issue some USD to Org1 (Issuing should in real be done by federal/reserve bank).
 Org1 will need the fiat currency to exchange it for the Offset Token.

     start IssueFiatFlow currency: USD, amount: 2000000, recipient: Org1